stephenajulu/julzinsight.co/content/blog/adopting-new-technologies-overcoming-challenges-and-embracing-solutions-for-smes.md

 ---
 title: >-
-  Adopting New Technologies: Overcoming Challenges and Embracing Solutions for SMEs
+  Adopting New Technologies: Challenges and Solutions for SMEs
 subtitle: >-
   How Small and Medium-Sized Enterprises Can Navigate the Digital Transformation Landscape